Louis Guttman

-Louis Guttman (לואיס (אליהו) גוטמן; February 10, 1916 – October 25, 1987) was an American sociologist and Professor of Social and Psychological Assessment at the Hebrew University of Jerusalem, known primarily for his work in social statistics.
+Louis Guttman (לואיס (אליהו) גוטמן; February 10, 1916 – October 25, 1987) was an American and Israeli sociologist and Professor of Social and Psychological Assessment at the Hebrew University of Jerusalem, known primarily for his work in social statistics.

 Biography

 Louis (Eliyahu) Guttman was born in New York City and grew up in the Jewish community of Minneapolis, Minnesota.
 Guttman received both his BA in 1936 and MA in 1939 at the University of Minnesota, and his PhD in Social and Psychological Measurement in 1942.
 In 1947 Guttman and his wife Ruth immigrated to Palestine.

 Guttman died on October 25, 1987, while on sabbatical in Minneapolis.

 Academic career

 From 1941 to 1947 Guttman was professor of sociology at Cornell University, while as part of the World War II effort, he also served as an Expert Consultant to the US Army's Research Branch.

 He founded and was the scientific director of the Israel Institute of Applied Social Research, later renamed the Guttman Institute before finally becoming the Guttman Center for Public Opinion and Policy Research.

 He was member of the Israel Academy of Sciences and Humanities, and foreign Honorary member of the American Academy of Arts and Sciences and President of the Psychometric Society.
 In 1956 he was elected a Fellow at the Center for Advanced Study in the Behavioral Sciences.
 In 1962 he received the Rothschild Prize.
 The development of scaling theory by Louis Guttman and Clyde Coombs has been recognized by Science as one of 62 major advances in the social sciences in the period 1900-1965.